-7. Free up Agent’s Time by Automating Certain Tasks
+7. Free up Agents Productivity Time by Automating Certain Tasks

 Use tools.
-As a support manager, you should know what things can be automated in your workflow.
+As a support agent management software, you should know what things can be automated in your workflow.
 If you automate certain manual tasks, it will save ample time for your agents.
 For example, by reducing manual intervention, you can save hours!
 You can automate tasks like ticket incoming, ticket assignment, sending email notifications, auto-responders for backup, and many more.